davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.1.1
+* Increased stabiilty around right-clicks and dragging cards out of the frame.

 ## v1.1
 * Accordion and Patience now support a handful of game settings.
 These are remembered in your browser from game to game.
 * Various cosmetic and gameplay fixes.